jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 While most people know about scanning and faxing, there's still no word for snapping a photo of paperwork.
 Because this new ability of our cyborgology is still evolving.
 Cool huh?

+I think it's cool to see evolution.
+And think of all the new ways we do home repairs, track our time-sheets, and visit the gym.
+We just need to realize our new Internet Age powers lets us control our fates more.
+For example, do you know what happens at the doctors?

 ## Medical Records

 Where are your medical records?
 Who has your medical records?
 Does anyone have your records?

 Think about that the next time you're seeing a nurse, doctor, or pharmacist.
 No one has a complete list of your sicknesses, diseases, shots, treatments and pills.
 After all, why would "they", if you don't?

 In the Industrial Age carrying around your medical history was impossible—too much paperwork.
-In the Internet Age it's a matter of extras becoming player gods.
+In the Internet Age it's a matter of extras and becoming player gods.
 Controlling our own medical records is one of the many levers waiting to be made and contolled by Main Street in the Internet Age.
+The finally we can start tracking our health, along side things like GDP.
 Something to look forward to I'd say.

 ## Does The World Need to Know

 Dart Blockbuster heads a heirarchy.
 There's lots of people inside who fight for his cause.
-Dealing with these junior execs, or grad students people is sometimes hard.
+Dealing with some junior execs or MBA students is sometimes hard.
 They define success as rising up the ranks.
 If you're "beneath" them, they assume they're better than you and act like it.

 If they ever intimidate you, just press the button below.